Nick Bitel (Chair)

 Another dimension to his sports-related work is in facilitating a number of elite coach development programmes for UK Sport.
 Chris joined the Sport England Board on 9 September 2016.

 Former Director of Group Communications and Customer Service at Nationwide, Charles Reed ended a successful career in financial services in 2008.
-In 2010 he joined the board of English Federation of Disability Sports (EFDS), becoming Chair in 2011.
+In 2010 he joined the Activity Alliance, becoming Chair in 2011.

 He is also a Trustee of the London Marathon Charitable Trust; and Chair of the Advisory Board for Cirencester College's Sports Career Academy which helps develop students who are seeking careers in the sports sector.